Interactive Art and Embodiment: The Implicit Body as Performance

 Nathaniel Stern: http://nathanielstern.com/

-Companion chapter: http://stern.networkedbook.org/
+Companion chapter: http://implicitbody.net/Stern-In-Production.pdf or http://stern.networkedbook.org/

 Networked Book: http://networkedbook.org/